Simulations of a weakly conducting droplet under the influence of an alternating electric field: 3 Numerical method and validation

 A volume-of-fluid (VoF) method based on a finite volume framework is used to simulate the electrohydrodynamics of a droplet in a conducting medium.
-An open source fluid flow solver, {\it Basilisk} \citep{popinet2009} is used that employs a height-function based balanced force continuum surface force (CSF) formulation for the computation of the surface tension force.
-A charge-conservative approach is implemented by including the electric force into the Navier-Stokes equations \citep{lopez2011charge} considering both convection and conduction of the free charges.
-The numerical method used in the present study is similar to that of \cite{lopez2011charge}, where several validation exercises were also performed for a leaky dielectric model.
+An open source fluid flow solver, {\it Basilisk (http://basilisk.fr)} \cite{popinet2009} is used that employs a height-function based balanced force continuum surface force (CSF) formulation for the computation of the surface tension force.
+This flow solver was used in our previous studies to study the dynamics of bubbles and droplets \cite{balla2020effect,balla2020numerical,balla2019shape,balla2019non}.
+A charge-conservative approach is implemented by including the electric force into the Navier-Stokes equations \cite{lopez2011charge} considering both convection and conduction of the free charges.
+The numerical method used in the present study is similar to that of L{\'o}pez-Herrera {\it et al.} \cite{lopez2011charge}, where several validation exercises were performed.